Arizona State Route 30

 State Route 30 (SR 30), also known as the Tres Rios Freeway, is a planned freeway in the southwest part of the Phoenix metropolitan area.
-It is planned as a reliever for Interstate 10 five miles to the south and will run through the communities of Buckeye, Goodyear, Avondale, and Phoenix.
+It is planned as a reliever for Interstate 10 five miles (8 km) to the north and will run through the communities of Buckeye, Goodyear, Avondale, and Phoenix.

-In earlier planning stages, the freeway was formerly labeled State Route 801 (SR 801).
+In earlier planning stages, the freeway was referred to as State Route 801 (SR 801).

-SR 30 will be broken into three segments: The western segment from SR 85 to Loop 303, the central segment from Loop 303 to Loop 202, and the eastern segment from Loop 202 to I-17.
+SR 30 will have three segments: a western segment from SR 85 to Loop 303, a central segment from Loop 303 to Loop 202, and an eastern segment from Loop 202 to I-17.